Buying Real Estate Creatively: A Personal Real Estate Journey thru the IE

-I immediately turned around and sold it for $8800 down with me assuming the existing mortgage me creating a new AITD mortgage.
+Immediately I turned around and sold it for $8800 down with me assuming the existing mortgage.
+Then I created a new AITD mortgage on it.
 I also raised the interest rate a percent or so allowing me to make at least $8000 a year on interest.

 I won’t go into all that happened to that San Bernardino house, but the person I sold it to eventually abandoned the house shortly after he told me had lost his construction job.
 He had seemed a shady character when I sold the house to him, but I like to give people the benefit of the doubt.
 Well in this case, although I am not sure about who was responsible, the house was later set on fire and a couple of rooms were totally destroyed.
 Some two weeks after that fire the kitchen was set on fire.